Attacks on army, police, U.S. special forces kill 50 in Kabul

 "The helicopters went on for hours... medevacing people out," a U.S. contractor at a camp nearby said.

-The Camp Integrity assault followed a suicide bombing at a police academy on Friday evening that killed and wounded more than 40 people, the Afghan Interior Ministry said on Saturday.
-A police source said the final tally was higher -- 26 killed and 28 wounded.
+The Camp Integrity assault followed a suicide bombing at a police academy on Friday evening that killed and wounded over 40 people, the Afghan interior ministry said on Saturday.
+A police source said the final tally was higher -- 26 killed and 28 hurt.

 "The bomber was wearing a police uniform and detonated his explosives among students who had just returned from a break," a police official said.

-Taliban spokesman Zabihullah Mujahid said the insurgents launched both the police academy and Camp Integrity attacks, but he earlier refused to comment on Friday's early morning truck bomb that tore through buildings in central Kabul, killing at least 15 people and wounding 248 others.
+Taliban spokesman Zabihullah Mujahid said the insurgents launched both the police academy and Camp Integrity attacks, but he earlier refused to comment on Friday's early morning truck bomb that tore through buildings in central Kabul, killing and wounding over 250 people.

 The Taliban, who were toppled from power by the U.S.-led military intervention in 2001, rarely admit to attacks that kill a high number of civilians.

-Divisions have broken out within the Taliban high command following last week's appointment of Mullah Akhtar Mansour as new leader.
-Previously seen as open to reviving peace talks, he has since pledged to press on with the insurgency that has killed and wounded thousands this year.
+Divisions have broken out within the Taliban high command following last week's appointment of Mullah Akhtar Mansour asnew leader.
+Previously seen as open to reviving peace talks, the Taliban have since pledged to press on with the insurgency that has killed and wounded thousands this year.

 "The hope of some people was that the death of Mullah Omar would put the Taliban in disarray and possibly weaken them," Ruttig said.
 "I think that was a little over-optimistic."